 Overnight: Vang Vieng | Breakfast, Dinner

 Vang Vieng - Luang Prabang.
 This morning we explore the famous caves of Tham Jang, once used by the local people as a hideout during Chinese invasions.
-We observe the lifestyles of the local people at Ban Huai Ngai village before making our way further north to the UNESCO listed city of Luang Prabang.
+Then we head to Ban Huai Ngai village where we can observe local life before making our way further north to the UNESCO listed city of Luang Prabang.

 Overnight: Luang Prabang | Breakfast